 Music Together is a research-based, internationally recognized music and movement program for young children and the adults who love them.
 First offered to the public in 1987, Music Together was a pioneer in the field of early childhood music.
 Today, its innovative, high-quality curriculum is offered in more then 3,000 centers in 40+ countries.
 All registered families experience the same music, community, and joy no matter where they are.

-We offer several class types.
-Our Babies and Mixed-Age classes are for children from birth through 6 months and from birth through kindergarten age, respectively, accompanied by a parent and/or other adult caregiver.
-Our Rhythm Kids classes are for 4- to 5-year-old preschoolers with an adult caregiver (Level 1) and 5- to 8-year-olds in grades K-2 (Level 2) with or without an adult caregiver.
-Each class meets for 45 minutes once weekly for 10 weeks.
+There are several Music Together class types.
+Babies and Mixed-Age classes are for children from birth through 6 months and from birth through kindergarten age, respectively, accompanied by a parent and/or other adult caregiver.
 Adults can take solo classes, too!
-We offer the Guitar for Grownups program for beginner guitar players with children enrolled in one of our parent-child classes.
+The Guitar for Grownups program is for beginner guitar players with children enrolled in one of our parent-child classes.
 Guitar for Grownups meets for 60 minutes once weekly for 8 weeks.